-- The platform’s potential for Flash Loans offers a strong mechanism for arbitrage on interest rates across different lending protocols.
+- The platform’s potential for Flash Loans offers a strong mechanism for arbitrage across different DeFi protocols.

 Compound Finance is a permissionless lending platform which uses native tokens called cTokens.
 Each asset has it’s own cToken (cDAI, cUSD, cETH) which track ownership and aggregate interest across their respective lending pool.
 Like many other lending protocols, Compound offers it’s highest returns on stablecoins like DAI and USDC.

 - Compound features a governance token – COMP – earned by lending assets on Compound.

 - Users can purchase insurance on Compound smart contracts using Nexus Mutual.